-Before the CHMP for the site was drafted, the Heritage Adviser for the project met with representatives of the Wathaurang Aboriginal Corporation to discuss the results of the cultural heritage assessment.
+Before the CHMP for the site was drafted, the Heritage Adviser for the project met with representatives of the Wathaurong Aboriginal Corporation to discuss the results of the cultural heritage assessment.
 The outcomes of this discussion were then used to prepare recommendations for managing the cultural heritage values of the site, including measures to preserve any artefacts found during the assessment.

-Once the CHMP was drafted, it was submitted to the Wathaurang Aboriginal Corporation for comment.
+Once the CHMP was drafted, it was submitted to the Wathaurong Aboriginal Corporation for comment.
 Any comments received will then be used to finalise the CHMP before it is resubmitted to the Corporation for approval.
 Construction work will not start on the site until this approval is given.